brewpi-remix/brewpi-tools-rmx/README.md

 Filename | Description
 ------------ | -------------
 bootstrap.sh | This script will handle all setup and prep of a new Raspberry Pi.
 It will clone this repository and kick off the installer proper.
 This should be the only touch-point you need to get going. install.sh | This script will install BrewPi on a Raspbian distro.
 It is called by the bootstrap script.
 This is not the right way forward to move an existing BrewPi Legacy system to this new fork.
-At the moment the only tested way is to start fresh. uninstall.sh | This is an uninstaller I created for my own testing.
+At the moment the only tested way is to start fresh.
+See uninstall.sh below. uninstall.sh | This is an uninstaller I created for my own testing.
 It may be of use to someone wanting to clean up their Raspberry Pi as they install/uninstall for their own testing.
-It is rather brutal in that it does not care if you previously installed any of the dependencies for some other purpose.
+It has three 'levels' of uninstall, the lowest-level being rather brutal in that it does not care if you previously installed any of the dependencies for some other purpose.
 This behavior is *likely* safe (but not tested) if you intend to reinstall BrewPi right away.
-It will also uninstall all dependencies in BrewPi's list of dependencies.
-It will remove the original Legacy BrewPi Tools, Script and WWW folders.  **It will reset the machine name and the pi password to their default of "`raspberry`."**
+It will at minumum remove the original as well as Remix Legacy BrewPi Tools, Script and WWW folders.

 # <a name="assumptions-proceedings"></a>Assumptions and Proceedings
 This tool set adds a [bootstrap](https://en.wikipedia.org/wiki/Bootstrapping) to install the BrewPi Legacy Remix packages on a completely fresh install of [Raspbian](https://www.raspberrypi.org/documentation/raspbian/) (codename "[Stretch](https://www.raspberrypi.org/blog/raspbian-stretch/)" at the time of this writing).
 I do this because some steps required in previous iterations were a little alien to people new to Raspbian/Linux.
 Additionally, some supporting software has been deprecated/upgraded which before now made the older BrewPi packages incompatible.